 I have helped several students achieve their USDF Bronze and Silver medals scores, and have actively coached Gold medalists as well.

-I am currently based in the greater Boston area, and available for clinics either in New England, or anywhere in the US.
+I am currently based out of Settlement Farm in Townsend, Massachusetts, and welcome trailer-in lessons.
+I am also available for weekend clinics either in New England, or anywhere in the US.

 High Point Champion (First Level) - MVHC Show, Gales Ferry, CT (USA) on Southern Belle SWF

 High Point Champion (Fourth Level) - MVHC Show, Gales Ferry, CT (USA) on Riviera